 The 2018 form was sometimes referred to as the “postcard 1040” because of its condensed size, but it was actually larger than a standard postcard, and it was never designed to be mailed as such.
-That's still the case in tax year 2020.
+That's still the case for tax year 2021.
 Taxpayers who electronically file their tax returns won’t notice the physical difference of the new tax forms because they’ll simply input their tax information according to tax-software prompts.

 The New 1040 Schedules

 The 2021 Form 1040 includes three additional schedules, down from six numbered schedules in 2018.
 But some taxpayers might not have to use any of them.
 You need only complete those that apply to your individual tax situation.
 They simply contain the consolidated information that was formerly found on forms 1040, 1040A and 1040EZ, now arranged by topic.

 This one is for "Additional Income and Adjustments to Income."
 Use this schedule for reporting unemployment income, capital gains, other compensation, winnings from gambling and prize or award money.
 You’ll also use this schedule for claiming certain "above the line" adjustments to income, including self-employment tax, student loan interest and educator expenses.

 1040 Schedule 2

 Schedule 2 is for "Additional Taxes."
 Use it for reporting any amounts you might owe for the Alternative Minimum Tax or excess payments toward the Premium Tax Credit you received last year.

 1040 Schedule 3